imNCNUwilliam/classify-rv32i/README.md

                          modified workload in TestRelu specified in `unittest.py`

 ### Function: Maximum Element First Index Finder (src/argmax.s)
-It is required to access array elements as well as determin whether to update the index of current max.
+It is required to access array elements as well as determine whether to update the index of current max.
 Hence, my implementation should not only keep the current max, but its index.

         Example: array0 = [3, 432, 432, 7, -5, 6, 5, -114, 2]
                  result = [1]